 THE INITIAL APPOINTMENT

 Please be on time for your initial appointment.
 Our office suite uses a call light system.
-To notify me that you have arrived, please turn on the call light switch above my name on the wall to the right after entering the waiting room.
+To notify me that you have arrived, please turn on the call light switch above my name after entering the waiting room.
 I will meet you there at your appointment time.
 Although the initial session (90 minutes) is generally sufficient to complete the consultation, it is sometimes necessary for an evaluation to take place over several weeks, particularly if a classroom observation, child interviews and/or testing are required.
 This is determined on an individual basis and discussed during the initial consultation session.
 It is important that we complete the consultation prior to beginning treatment or developing intervention strategies.
 This allows me to collect supplemental information (i.e., contacting other health care providers, teachers or other collateral sources, when necessary).
 As previously mentioned, when testing is required, please complete all behavior rating scales and return them with well-organized copies of your child's school and relevant medical records.
 Copies of your child's most recent school-based evaluations, group administered achievement tests (SAT-9/STAR reports), progress reports and the most recent IEP are essential; independent speech and language, auditory and/or visual processing evaluations, OT or PT evaluations are also helpful.
 I will generally ask you to sign a release that authorizes me to speak with your child's teacher and/or physician so that I can get their impressions of your child's difficulties.

 I am an out-of-network provider; therefore, clients are responsible for paying their fees at the time of service.
 I accept cash, checks or credit cards (MC, Visa or Discover).
 Upon request, we will provide an itemized account statement to my clients with out-of-network coverage.
 It is up to the client/responsible party to file a claim with their insurance company for reimbursement.
 I strongly recommend that you consult with your insurance company to confirm your mental health coverage before you begin treatment.
 The following is a list of insurance codes frequently used for possible reimbursement: